seL4/microkit/docs/manual.md

 1. Reset board

-    => monitor reset halt
+        (gdb) monitor reset halt

-2. Load a device tree blob (DTS available in Cheshire repo or seL4) to memory and set the a0 and a1 registers to point at it:
+2. Set the a0 and a1 registers for OpenSBI

-    > restore /path/to/cheshire.dtb binary 0xa0000000

-(tell OpenSBI where DTB is)
+        # tell OpenSBI where DTB is (there is none)

-    > set $a0=0xa0000000
+        (gdb) set $a0=0

-(tell OpenSBI that the default hart is #0)
+        # tell OpenSBI that the default hart is #0

-    > set $a1=0
+        (gdb) set $a1=0

-3. Load OpenSBI
+3. Load OpenSBI's FW_JUMP payload targeted at 0x90000000, implicitly setting the program counter.

-    > load /path/to/opensbi/fw_payload.elf
+        (gdb) load /path/to/opensbi/fw_jump.elf

-4. Allow OpenSBI to boot, and interrupt it once the line `Test payload running` is emitted on serial.

-    > continue

-(wait for output)

-    > (Ctrl+C)

-5. Load Microkit image and execute
+4. Load the Microkit image:

-    > restore /path/to/loader.img binary 0x90000000
+        (gdb) restore /path/to/loader.img binary 0x90000000

-(execute)
+4. Allow OpenSBI and Microkit to boot:

-    > continue
+        (gdb) continue

 ## i.MX8MM-EVK {#imx8mm_evk}